sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 ### Subcontracting

 Imagine now an interface.
 This interface has its own pre- and post-conditions.
-Now, what happens to these conditions when we create another implementation of this interface (i.e., a class that implements the interface, or a class that extends some base class)?
+Now, what happens to these conditions when we create another implementation of this interface (i.e. a class that implements the interface, or a class that extends some base class)?

 In the UML diagram above, we see that the implementation can have different pre-, post-conditions, and invariants than its base interface.